JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7915 days**.

-And here is a just a random fact -  **Five Jell-O flavors that flopped: celery, coffee, cola, apple, andchocolate.**.
+And here is a just a random fact -  **Every single hamster in the United States today comes from a single litter captured in Syria in 1930**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)